-The Office of Justice-Involved Health coordinates with partners to address health-related concerns of the justice-involved population.
-Chronic health and behavioral health conditions are more common among the justice-involved population, which makes ensuring access to quality clinical services an essential component to successful re-entry and contributing to the overall health and wellbeing of our community.
+The Office of Justice-Involved Health coordinates with partners to address health-related concerns of the justice-involved population and upstream social drivers of health.
+Chronic health, including both physical and behavioral, conditions are more common among the justice-involved population, which makes ensuring access to quality clinical services an essential component to successful re-entry and contributing to the overall health and wellbeing of our community.

 SANDAG (San Diego Association of Governments) Criminal Justice Research Division is a source of information for local communities on public safety and public health, crime data, and crime-reduction strategies being implemented countywide.